killermann/samk.blog/content/2020/why-blog-to-book/index.md

 4. Yes, I mean share it publicly as you're working on it and have other people read it before it's done.
 5. Yes, I'm sure.

 I could go into a lot of detail about the particular Hows of this proposition.
 And I'm tempted (bad editor here 👋).

-But I'm going to resist for now, and instead go full Simon Sinek groupie and [start with why](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en):
+But I'm going to resist for now, and instead go full Simon Sinek groupie and [start with why](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en).

+The first reason I think you should publish chapters of your book as you write them is probably reason enough for most people:

 ## 1. Blogging your book is a silver bullet for writer's block.